eliroc98/RYouTubeDashboard/README.md

 ## How to use RYouTubeDashboard

+Type this command in your RStudio console: `runGitHub("RYouTubeDashboard", "eliroc98", "master")` .
+Please make sure to import `shiny` package before running the command above.

 ### Insights Panel
 - Subscriber/View ratio plot: tweak the slider to select which channel to display.
 - Channel Topics plot: choose which topic to include in the pie chart